 ‣ He directed UK star actor Maureen Lipman in his own film Job’s Dinner

-‣ As well as the two intensive acting centres he has created, he directs successful workshops for actors, directors and screenwriters all around the world including the UK, USA, Spain, Germany, Greece, Sweden, Australia, Switzerland, Luxembourg & Austria.
+‣ As well as the two intensive acting centres he has created, he directs successful workshops for actors, directors and screenwriters from all around the world including the UK, Spain, Germany, Greece, Sweden, Australia, USA, Switzerland, Luxembourg & Austria.

 ‣ Today, he is the originator, producer and co-writer of several films currently in development for top production companies in Paris, London and the USA.

-Giles Foreman is a leading acting coach in Europe and in the USA.
-Head of two intensive acting centres in London and Paris, he is an expert in realism and movement psychology – Yat Malmgren and Rudolf Laban’s revolutionary legacy – that he presents to a new generation of actors, directors and screenwriters in the capitals of European and American cinema.
+Giles Foreman is a leading acting coach.
+Head of two intensive acting centres in London and Paris, he is an expert in realism and movement psychology – Yat Malmgren and Rudolf Laban’s revolutionary legacy – that he presents to a new generation of actors, directors and screenwriters.

 ‣ Evangelo formed the Canadian production company CHRONICLE PICTURES, co-wrote and produced the award-winning Global Television drama DECEMBER, 1917 and was Associate Producer on Chronicle’s first feature, TOUCH AND GO.

 ‣ He directed two productions for Redstar Films: an adaptation of JULIUS CAESAR for CHUM Television and the pilot VISIONARIES for Vision TV.

 ‣ Evangelo relocated to London and formed MIRROR Productions with Simon Baxter, to produce original projects across all genres, with a commitment to bold new voices in the international market.